-According to the most recently available census data (2010), the County of Imperial contains an estimated 56,067 housing units with a population of 174,528; however, nearly 85 percent of these units are currently connected to city sewer services.
+According to the most recently available census data (2020), the County of Imperial contains an estimated 56,625 housing units with a population of 179,702; however, nearly 85 percent of these units are currently connected to city sewer services.
 Public sewer services are available within the 7 incorporated cities of Brawley, Calexico, Calipatria, El Centro, Holtville, Imperial and Westmorland, as well as within the community service district areas of Salton City, Winterhaven, Desert Shores, Bombay Beach, Heber, Seeley, and Niland.
 Private septic system utilization, then, is predominately concentrated in the outlying community areas of Ocotillo/No Mirage, Palo Verde, Salton Sea Beach, Vista del Mar, Bard, Walter's Camp/Riverfront, and the rural agricultural areas surrounding the incorporated cities within the central Imperial Valley.
-It is estimated that 6,608 occupied housing units are serviced by OWTS in Imperial County.
-And based on most recent permitting data from 2012 to 2014, approximately 50 new or replacement OWTS are constructed each year.
+It is estimated that 6,651 occupied housing units are serviced by OWTS in Imperial County.
+Based on the most recent permitting data from 2016 to 2020, an average of 12 new or replacement OWTS are constructed each year.
 However, it may be anticipated that the historical average of 75-100 new systems per year since the early 1990s may be more indicative for future growth trends.

 In 2000, Imperial County initiated an electronic database using Microsoft Access to track OWTS permitting and installation records.
 This tracking process was further expanded in 2009, when the Department undertook a project to locate, characterize, and electronically document septic system records back to the late 1960s.
-The database was then used as a basis for a Geographic Information System (GIS) project to map the properties in the unincorporated area of the County as an overlay on real property records for Imperial County.
 All detailed OWTS site and permit design information is maintained in hard files organized by city and site address for ease of identification and location at the request of property owners.
 Prior to 1970, permit files are incomplete and limited information beyond the owner's name is available to identify the location of the septic system.
-Approximately 5,175 OWTS permit records (including system repairs and abandonments) are on file since 1970, with an additional estimate of 2,030 records from 1960-69 that have not been incorporated into the County GIS system records.
+Approximately 5,175 OWTS permit records (including system repairs and abandonments) are on file since 1970, with an additional estimate of 2,030 records from 1960-69 that have not been incorporated into the electronic database.
 GIS mapping information indicates that septic system concentrations are consistent with general demographic data and population patterns for the county.
 Geographical areas with the heaviest concentrations of septic systems have been identified within this LAMP, with management standards adopted to specifically address any local areas from a public health and water quality perspective that may potentially be impacted due to OWTS discharges.